selifan/cmonlib/README.md

-# cmonlib
-Modules of common use
+# cmonlib - Modules of common use, some libs for webapp projects
-# 2020-12-30
-* added FO files
+Here are just misc.
+PHP/js modules and libs developed and used in my projects.